Minkov/pb-interactive-python/EN/07-Conditional-Statements-Advanced-Exercise/02-Problem.md

 [/code-editor]
 [task-description]
 # Description
 Write a program that knows whether the tank of a vehicle needs refueling or not.

 # Input
 The input is consists of 2 lines:

-- First you have to read from the console the type of fuel - text with options: "diesel", "gasoline" or "gas"
+- First you have to read from the console the type of fuel - text with options: "Diesel", "Gasoline" or "Gas"

-- The second line of input reads the liters fuel in the tank
+- The second line of input reads the fuel in the tank in liters

 # Output

-If the liters fuel are more than or equal to 25 print:
+If the fuel in the tank is more than or equal to 25 liters print:
 - "You have enough \{type of fuel\}."

 Otherwise print:
-- "Fill your tank with \{fuel type\}!".
+- "Fill your tank with \{type of fuel\}!".

 If a fuel other than the specified is introduced, "Invalid fuel!" shall be printed.